mapsedge/py-sync/README.md

 # py-sync

-# Disclaimer
-This software is provided "as-is," without any warranty of any kind.
-The author disclaims all responsibility for any damages or issues that may arise from its use.
-Use at your own risk.

-# Description
 Automatically syncs a saved local file to an FTP server at the moment when it is saved

 My process is to work directly against an FTP server: connect via Dolphin, open the file, edit, save, and the file is automatically updated on the server.
 (The same works with WinSCP on Windows.)